riverbed/steelscript-appresponse/docs/tutorial.rst

 * :py:class:`AppResponse <appresponse.AppResponse>` - provides the primary interface to the appliance, handling initialization, setup, and communication via REST API calls.

-* :py:class:`Report <report.Report>` - talks through the AppResponse object to create new report and pull data when the report is completed.
+* :py:class:`Report <reports.Report>` - talks through the AppResponse object to create new report and pull data when the report is completed.

 To start, start Python from the shell or command line: